 These types of keys will work with WPCD – as long as you do NOT use a password with them.
 We use the PHPSecLib library to handle keys and one of its limitations is lack of support for password protected OpenSSH keys.

 The videos below will help you visualize the process for generating keys.
 Please note that the commands you enter must use the ‘-m pem’ parameter to get RSA/PEM keys – this is not shown in the videos since they were recorded before the default ssh-keygen format was changed from RSA/PEM to OpenSSH.

-Your public key file will almost always start with “ssh-rsa” which indicates an OPENSSH format.
+Your public key file will almost always start with “ssh-rsa” or “ssh-ed25519” which indicates an OPENSSH format.
 Eg:

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDAejKY/gtRZqjqOLx6ZTEIjAG+ X2KUh0YQOko+FD/jiHMHF25oZWUSqPVz7xQOBmdFn+8bqPnHjzc+fipJDtrA/BX0 9QNM2LRzm98dP/PkyeoFMoZLNf8NrbwLOzZAkTMyeuZYqQRlPrNszglY/AK52Drf qm2zw7t53Ux6m1btmm4DJcijaEkfkUQHtvyH1VcsDxpuYUk4hayxYeXx2jMwpcY4 JP6yRiAO+BbNjj8d4x7zSWZzEkeqe++EfSvhjXz+uibQFSdeEL8TA22NA7rqYck7 8aEyrhrKkbPydoAShrSofW37FWioX9BrtNHIkX3/nlXbUfc+OUZ2iOWW/CCL